grey321/Nike_Project/README.md

 The coding language used will be JavaScript.
 The Jira page includes all testing methods used and shows error reports of bugs found.

-Here's a link to my Jira page for a better understanding of the project https://dmutah.atlassian.net/browse/PT3GS-1
+Here's a link to my JIRA PAGE for a better understanding of the project https://dmutah.atlassian.net/browse/PT3GS-1

 Link to field validation bug at Checkout Process: https://dmutah.atlassian.net/browse/PT3GS-17